-ISM samples will be collected by hand using a 2-cm-diameter coring device.
-Access to each sample depth interval will be achieved using a mini-excavator, vacuum equipment, or hand sampling equipment as described in the following paragraphs.
-Each method to access the sample depth will result in collection of a sample sub-increment with a diameter of 2 cm and a length of 12 inches.
-Each ISM sample will consist of 30 sub-increments of equal volume, resulting in a total ISM sample volume of 0.8 gallons (approximately 5,500 grams).
+ISM sample increments will be collected by hand to obtain a soil increment that is approximately one-inch in diameter and 1 foot in length.
+Each ISM sample will consist of 30 sub-increments of equal volume, resulting in a total ISM sample volume of approximately 0.8 gallons (approximately 3,900 grams based on field method testing).
 The ISM samples will be collected in laboratory-supplied one-gallon containers.